kkcore/svitla-dataroom/README.md

 - **No Full-Text Search** - Search by filename only
 - **No Folder Support** - Flat file structure
 - **Access Token on FE** - With custom google-picker I could move google authentication token fully on the BE and respond with BE-created session token.
+- **No DB Storage on Railway** - Add-on to be added to Railway to persist data between container restarts.
+No time to add it.

 ## Design Decisions